icecube/icetray-public/cmake/resources/docs/i3test.rst

 time.
 The complexity of a test suite will of necessity be proportional to the complexity of the behavior of what it is testing.
 One of the main guidelines of object-oriented design is "one class, one responsibility".
-A class' tests verify its' ability to assume this
+A class' tests verify its ability to assume this
 responsibility: if it is hard to write a set of tests for a class because it does so many things, this indicates that the class should probably be broken up into smaller pieces, each with a clearly defined